mindsimao/time_in_the_zone/README.md

-# Time in the Zones
+# Time in the Zone

 A timezone converter application that displays time across multiple Mindera office locations and remote timezones worldwide.